-Crockpot London Broil is a melt-in-your-mouth roast, seared to tasty perfection...cooked in a savory balsamic gravy all in the convenience of your slow cooker.
-Perfect weekday meal with it's easy prep time and it's "set it and forget it" simplicity!
+This London broil in the crock pot is a melt-in-your-mouth roast...cooked in a savory balsamic gravy all in the convenience of your slow cooker.
+It's the perfect weekday meal with it's easy prep time and its "set it and forget it" simplicity!
 Create a seemingly effortless dish with mouthwatering, fall apart results!
 Pair with mashed potatoes or cauliflower to make this a hearty recipe everyone can enjoy!

-This recipe is for those of you who purchased a London Broil cut of meat from the grocery store and wondered what to do with it.
+This London Broil crock pot recipe is for those of you who purchased a London Broil cut of meat from the local grocery store and wondered what to do with it.
+Let me show you my favorite way to cook this lean cut of beef with little effort.

-Traditionally, London Broil isn't a cut of meat, but a method for cooking tough cuts such as flank or top round steak.
+Traditionally, London Broil isn't a cut of meat, but a cooking technique for cooking tough cuts such as flank steak or top round steak.
+Slow cooking London broil helps relax the muscle fibers.

-The traditional method is to marinate the roast, and then sear the meat like a steak and cut it against the grain to serve.
+The traditional method is to marinate the roast, and then sear the meat like a steak and cut it against the grain in thin strips.

 London Broils are a leaner and tougher cut of beef, which makes it hard to keep tender.
-This makes it a perfect choice for your slow cooker... to keep it nice and tender in savory juices while it cooks!
-Seared to lock in the flavor and slow cooked to perfection!
-This slow cooker London Broil recipe is great for those busy weekdays!
-Super easy prep time and set it and come home to a hearty meal for the whole family.
-Who doesn't love that?
-This is going to be so delicious!
+This makes it a perfect choice for this slow cooking method... to keep it nice and tender in savory juices while it cooks!

 How to make London broil fall apart tender